 I’m also active on Facebook.
 Like my page for even more news.

-As a result of these new statistics, there is now a big push to focus more on support for people living with Cancer.
-These campaigns fit nicely into the existing challenges faced by many Neuroendocrine Cancer patients who need support well beyond their diagnosis and treatment and for some time.
+Although more people are living with cancer rather than dying from it, quality of life must be a factor going forward.
+Any quality of life campaign fits nicely into the existing challenges faced by many Neuroendocrine Cancer patients who need support well beyond their diagnosis and treatment and for some time.

 I consider these campaigns additional help in fighting our corner.
 And of course we need help because for many NET patients there will be no remission, there will be no cure.
 Cancer patients need more support after a cancer diagnosis.
 NET patients are effectively already in this position and have been for some time.
 We have been at the forefront of a group of people living with cancer and needing close support and surveillance.
 For example: